Horicon Marsh: Horicon, WI

 For more than 50 years, three glass-and-concrete beehive domes have lent a mid-century modern twist to the landscape near the Milwaukee Brewers’ ballpark.

 Refresh your winter-weary outlook in the Tropical Dome’s rainforest microcosm, thick with vines and ferns, or explore the Desert Dome’s exotic succulents and African pampas grass.
 Looking for a summery shopping experience?
-Size up fruits and veggies at the Milwaukee Winter Farmers Market (every Saturday morning until April 8) in the Conservatory Annex.
+Size up fruits and veggies at the Milwaukee Winter Farmers Market on Saturday mornings in the Conservatory Annex.

 Photo courtesy of Visit Milwaukee